Lazzzy-Coder/Home-Page-Design-Idea/README.md

 # Home-Page-Design-Idea
-The project is about the Home page design of the website developed using HTML CSS and JavaScrpit.
+The project developed by me and is about the Home page design can be used for any furniture or inetrior designing company's website.
+I developed the webpage using HTML CSS and JavaScrpit.